Film & drone use

-From sandy beaches and lakefront patios to rocky trails and snowcapped mountains, the City of Kelowna boasts 4-season backdrops and stunning landscapes; perfect for photography or filming.
+From sandy beaches and lakefront patios to rocky trails and snowcapped mountains, Kelowna's landscape is perfect for photography or filming in any season.

 Located in the heart of the Okanagan Valley, Kelowna is a short drive from larger metropolitans such as Vancouver and Calgary and is easily accessible via the Kelowna International Airport (YLW) through a variety of domestic and international flights.